Samantha Togni on the Legacy of Dance Music’s Queer Roots

 Togni recently worked with I. JORDAN for the euphoric, floor filling False Alarm.
 Plugin Boutique teamed up with the duo for a collaborative event with pointblank music school, where the pair gave an intimate breakdown of False Alarm, followed by a live discussion exploring their shared creative influences and the professional nuances of navigating the music industry as queer artists.

-To celebrate Pride Month 2026, we caught up with Togni to talk about the iconic instruments that kick started the global dance music movement, how the accessibility of modern production tools empowers more voices to be heard across the world, and the relationship between queer communities on dancefloors past and present.
+We caught up with Togni to talk about the iconic instruments that kick started the global dance music movement, how the accessibility of modern production tools empowers more voices to be heard across the world, and the relationship between queer communities on dancefloors past and present.

 Can you recall a moment in the rave where the sound of a classic piece of gear fundamentally changed your creative direction?